 The Trustee has chosen to present climate-related metrics across four different categories in this report.
-The climate-related metrics help the Trustee to understand the climate-related risk exposures and opportunities associated with the Plan's investment portfolio and identify areas for further risk management, including investment manager portfolio monitoring, voting and engagement activity and priorities.
-The metrics in this report relate to the Plan's financed emissions only and exclude emissions associated with the operation of the Plan.
-The metrics in this report are listed below and where metrics relate to emissions, these cover scope 1 and 2.
-The Trustee will begin reporting on scope 3 emissions from its next report.
+The climate-related metrics help the Trustee to understand the climate-related risk exposures and opportunities associated with the Plan's investment portfolio and identify areas for further risk management, including investment manager portfolio monitoring, voting and engagement activity and priorities:

 Metric category Selected metric Further detail Absolute emissions Total Greenhouse Gas Emissions Tonnes of carbon dioxide and equivalents (tCO2e) that the Plan is responsible for financing.
-Emissions Carbon Footprint The amount of carbon dioxide and equivalents (tCO2e) emitted per million dollars of the Plan's investments.
-Emissions intensity Weighted Average Carbon Intensity (WACI) The exposure of the Plan to carbon-intensive companies, measuring the amount of carbon dioxide and equivalents (tCO2e) emitted per million dollars of holding company / issuer revenue 3 on average.
+Emissions Carbon Footprint The amount of carbon dioxide and equivalents (tCO2e) emitted per million dollars of the Plan's investments. intensity Weighted Average Carbon Intensity (WACI) The exposure of the Plan to carbon-intensive companies, measuring the amount of carbon dioxide and equivalents (tCO2e) emitted per million dollars of holding company / issuer revenue on average.
+Portfolio Alignment Implied Temperature Rise (ITR) A forward-looking assessment of how aligned the Plan's portfolios are relative to the Paris Agreement's 1.5°C target.
+This is estimated based on the activities and decarbonisation targets of portfolio companies / issuers, relative to what global decarbonisation needs to be to achieve 1.5°C. Additional Data Quality Represents the proportions of the portfolio for which the trustees have high quality data.